carpentries-lab/good-enough-practices/episodes/02-data_management.md

 ## Data management
 Data within a project may need to exist in various forms, ranging from what first arrives to what is actually used for the primary analyses.
-Data management is the process of storing, documenting, organising, and sharing the data created and collected during a project.
+Data management is the process of storing, documenting, organizing, and sharing the data created and collected during a project.
 Our recommendations have two main themes.
 One is to work towards ready-to-analyze data incrementally, documenting both the intermediate data and the process.
 We also describe the key features of "tidy data", which can be a powerful accelerator for analysis [[wickham2014](https://www.jstatsoft.org/article/view/v059i10), [hart2016](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1005097)].

 ### Save the raw data